 One of the main reasons to get a blood pressure monitor is to put you in control.
 If you do not know your blood pressure, how will you control it?
 And if the readings aren’t accurate, how will you control it?

-Why Monitor Your Blood Pressure
+Why Should Seniors Monitor Blood Pressure?

 Self-monitoring also has another huge benefit – early diagnosis.
 You might be wondering if you don’t already suffer from high blood pressure, should you be monitoring your blood pressure?
 The answer is a definitive “yes.”